-Further examples of peer on peer harm this can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that peer on peer abuse can happen inside and outside of school/college or online.
+Further examples of child on child harm this can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child on child abuse can happen inside and outside of school/college or online.

-At Trust in Learning Academies
+At Trust in Learning (Academies)

-• We have a 'zero tolerance' approach to abuse.
+- We have a 'zero tolerance' approach to abuse.
 Incidents are taken seriously.
 These will never be tolerated or passed off as 'banter,' just having a laugh' or 'part of growing up.'
-Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention.

-- Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to peer on peer harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.
+Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that child on child harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to child on child harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.

 There are clear systems in place (which are well promoted, easily understood and easily accessible) for learners to confidently report abuse knowing their concerns will be treated easily as reflected in section 2.1 Reporting a concern of this policy.
-Trust in Learning Academies will handle initial reports of harm by:
+Trust in Learning (Academies) will handle initial reports of harm by: